leafOfTree/vim-project/README.md

 ### Show projects

-In the end, you can type `:ProjectList` to display the project list and <kbd>Enter</kbd> to open a selected project.
+You can type `:ProjectList` to display the project list and press <kbd>Enter</kbd> to open a selected project.

 Ref: [The prompt mapping](#prompt-mapping).